 Dear Church is a semi-regular blog featuring pastors and other church leaders.
+Views expressed are those of the authors and do not necessarily reflect the official policy or position of the Southwest California Synod of the ELCA.
 This entry is a guest post by Pastor Jennifer Chrien of Shepherd of the Valley, Simi Valley.

 The statistics have been quoted many times before.
 1 in 6 women has been the victim of an attempted or completed rape.
 1 in 33 men has been in the victim of an attempted or completed rape.
 These numbers don’t include the many people who experience sexual harassment or other forms of sexual violence.
 Just as one example: 65% of women and 25% of men report having experienced street harassment.

 There are many more statistics I could cite.
 The numbers become mind-numbing.
 The stories are heart-breaking.
 In private conversations, every woman I know can tell a story of being harassed, assaulted, groped, leered at, or made to feel unsafe existing in public.
 Often we diminish our own experiences: it wasn’t “that bad,” it wasn’t “really rape.”
 We know that others have experienced far worse, so our story doesn’t count.

 (I want to be very clear that men and nonbinary people are also, sadly, victims of sexual harassment and assault.
 Their stories matter.
 Their experiences count.
 This isn’t only a “women’s issue.”)

 In the wake of the public attention to Harvey Weinstein’s longstanding history of sexual harassment and assault, a message began trending on social media: #MeToo – a campaign which was actually started several years ago by a black woman, Tarana Burke.
 It invited people to post those two little words if they had been sexually harassed or assaulted.
 It spread like wildfire.